Frequently Asked Questions

-There are many online education degree programs available completely online at the undergraduate and graduate levels, as well as certificate programs.
-Please visit our Academic Programs page for a full listing.
+There is a large spectrum of degree programs offered online at both undergraduate and graduate levels.
+Visit the Academic Programs page for a full list.

-To assess your readiness for a online course you may complete the SmarterMeasure assessment available to all students considering online education.
-SmarterMeasure is an indicator of the level to which online education and/or education in a technology rich environment will be a good fit for you.
+We have a great answer to that in the eLearnReady assessment we’ve made available to all students considering online learning.
+It evaluates the level to which an online education in a technology dominant environment would be a good fit for you.

-You can enroll in online education courses; however, tuition is charged per credit hour on all online education courses, and may exceed the full term maximum.
-Online education courses do not fit into the tuition cap.
-An instructional support fee and additional distance fees may also apply.
-Please be sure to consult with your academic advisor prior to registering for any online education course.
+You may enroll in online education courses; however, tuition is charged per credit hour and may exceed the full term maximum.
+Online courses do not fit into the tuition cap.
+An instructional support fee and additional fees may also apply.
+Be sure to consult your academic advisor prior to registering for any online education course.

-To view all available online education courses offered in a particular semester, please visit the Master Class Schedule.
-On the Campus drop down box, select Center For Distance Education.
+To view all available online classes offered each semester, visit the Master Class Schedule.
+On the Campus drop down menu, select Online Education.

-Yes, online education courses/programs are of the same academic quality, rigor, and equivalency of main campus courses.
-Prior to any distance education course/program's initial delivery, the University Committee on Courses and Curricula and administrative approval must be obtained.
-All distance education courses/programs delivered are held to applicable university/IHL regulations.
+Yes, online courses/programs are of the same academic quality, rigor and equivalency of main campus courses.
+Approval from the University Committee on Courses and Curricula and the administration is required before any online class or program can be offered.
+All programs are held to university and the state’s Institutions of Higher Learning regulations.

-No. Your diploma will read "Mississippi State University" and is the same diploma received by a main campus student.
+No, your diploma will read “Mississippi State University” and is the same as the diploma received by an on-campus student.